 Waiting for Your Tax Refund?
 Learn How to Track It

 More than 150 million individual tax returns were processed by the Internal Revenue Service in 2019.
 More than 111 million refunds were issued, with the average refund totaling $2,869.

 That's a decent amount of money that you could use to pay down debt, build your emergency fund, pay for a major home renovation or cover other expenses.
 But, one of the most frustrating parts about filing your tax return is waiting for your refund to make its way to your bank account.

 According to the IRS, e-filing is the fastest way to receive your refund.
 When filing electronically, it's possible to have your refund deposited directly to your bank account in three weeks or less.
-For paper returns, the process can take six to eight weeks.
+For paper returns, the process can take up to six weeks.

 Read on to learn about both situations and the steps you should take to track down your refund.

 "Where's My Refund?"
 Online Tool

 The "Where's My Refund?" online tool is easy to use and accurate to the day since the IRS updates it every 24 hours (usually overnight).

 To check the status of your refund, simply go to Where's My Refund?.
 You'll need three pieces of information to look up your refund.
 Here's what you need to have handy: